ortus-docs/coldbox-docs/event_handlers/model_integration/model_data_binding.md

 # Model Data Binding

-[WireBox](http://wiki.coldbox.org/wiki/WireBox.cfm) also offers you the capability to bind incoming FORM/URL/REMOTE data into your model objects by convention.
-The easiest approach is to use our populateModel() function call:
+The framework also offers you the capability to bind incoming FORM/URL/REMOTE data into your model objects by convention.
+The easiest approach is to use our `populateModel()` function which will populate object from the incoming RC collection.

 ```js
 populateModel(any model, [any scope=''], [any<Boolean> trustedSetter='false'], [any include=''], [any exclude=''])